Land stewardship and wild foraging on Vancouver Island, Canada

 -Offer an example of sustainable living close to nature, and to give a taste of how we used to gather, preserve, cook and dine before modern times.

--Inspire others in the kitchen, so they go home with a new vision of how to organize their pantry and lifestyle so they can live a better life and heal the world.
+-Inspire others, so they go home with a new vision of how to relate to the world around them, living more in harmony with themselves and nature, so they can live a better life and heal the world.

 • Projects involving children